Ama2352/MovieBooking/backend/docs/API-Checkout.md

 7. **Retry Logic**: If checkout fails due to gateway error, user can retry.
 Seats remain locked until timeout.

+8. **Guest Users**:
+   - Fully supported for basic booking flow
-8. **Guest Users**: Fully supported.
-Use guest userId from guest registration.
+   - Use guest userId from guest registration
+   - **Cannot use promotion codes** - promotions are only available to registered users
+   - **Do not receive membership tier discounts** - only registered users with assigned tiers
+   - Can purchase tickets and snacks at regular prices

 9. **Concurrent Users**: Seat locking prevents double-booking even with concurrent checkout attempts.